TerranMechworks/mech3msg/README.md

 * The original game is x86/32-bit only
 * The build script relies on `binutils` provided by Mingw-w64 to compile resources

+Command-line proficiency is assumed; all commands provided are for Bash-compatible shells, and not Powershell!
+(Even Windows-only commands.)

 Cross-compilation from Linux/macOS is supported, although the tests won't be run-able (it produces a `.exe`, if it builds at all due to exception handling).
 You can install the target with: